The Mosque of the Janissaries in Chania, Crete is one of the most recognizable buildings on the entire island, which is the largest in Greece.

-Once ruled by the Ottomans for a long period of time, Crete is home to many remnants of the period, easy to spot through different buildings and construction, the Turkish heritage still lives through its architecture in the most important centers of the island.
+Once ruled by the Ottomans for centuries, Crete is home to many reminders of that time period; easy to spot through different types of buildings and construction, Turkish heritage still lives on through the architecture of the island.

-In the town of Chania, Byzantine, Venetian, and Ottoman buildings coexist in the landscape of the city.
-As far as the Muslim architecture is concerned, one of the most emblematic corners of the city is the famous Mosque of the Janissaries.
+In the town of Chania, Byzantine, Venetian, and Ottoman buildings coexist together in the landscape of the city.
+As far as the Muslim architecture is concerned, one of the most iconic corners of the city is the famous Mosque of the Janissaries.

-It stopped functioning as a mosque in 1923, and since then the venue has been used as a café, a restaurant, and a tourist office during the years.
-In the recent past, the mosque has been renovated becoming a space dedicated to exhibitions.
+It stopped functioning as a mosque in 1923, and since then the venue has been used as a café, a restaurant, and a tourist office over the years.
+In the recent past, the mosque has been renovated, becoming a space dedicated to exhibitions.

-Later on, the Janissaries would be those promising boys that the sultan would seek around his kingdom.
-These young soldiers were normally between six and fourteen, taken from their homes and sent to live with Turkish families in order to learn both the language and customs of Islam.
-They would be constantly under supervision but still, they were not considered as normal slaves.
+Later on, the Sultan would choose Janissaries from the promising boys in his realm.
+These young soldiers were normally between six and fourteen, taken from their homes and sent to live with Turkish families in order to be converted to Islam and to learn the language and customs of the Turks.

 Subject to very strict discipline, the Janissaries were extremely skilled soldiers feared by every other member of the society.
-They would wear uniforms and had a high paid salary as well as a pension upon their retirement.
+They would wear special uniforms and had were paid a high salary as well as a pension upon their retirement.
 As time went by, they eventually managed to create their own social class.

-The exterior facade of the mosque of the Janissaries still presents very visible Arabic inscriptions and still keeps its niche in place.
-While the back courtyard, once home to a magnificent garden of palm trees, as well as its minaret were both bombed and destroyed during the Nazi occupation of Chania, in the forties.
+The exterior facade of the Mosque of the Janissaries still presents very visible Arabic inscriptions and still keeps its niche in place.
+However, the back courtyard, once home to a magnificent garden of palm trees, as well as its minaret, were both bombed and destroyed during the Nazi occupation of Chania, in the forties.